sheam/less-annoying-grid/README.md

                        If it is not provided, all the results will just be processed from the return value of the function.
 - **returns** - The returned promise should return a list of results which corresponds to `changes` parameter.
 Results should be matched to input via matching `RowId`

+### getEditModelAsync
+`(model: TSummaryModel) => Promise<TEditModel>`

+By default, the model that the external editor uses is the summary model from the grid.
+If the model needed for editing is more extensive, then you can use this to fetch a more detailed model from a different endpoint.
+This helps to keep your summary model light for faster loads, and reduced backend stress.
+This function is _not_ supported for inline editing.

 ## Column Definitions
 Columns essentially describe how your data is represented in the grid.